 More to County Clare than Meets The Eye

-The hospitality of its people, the traditions of Irish music and dance, colourful small shops and cosy pubs, traditional cottages and houses are just a few of the attributes of this county and which are reflected in the bewitching atmosphere that one feels as soon as they enter Clare.
+The hospitality of its people, the traditions of Irish music and dance, colourful small shops and cosy pubs, and traditional cottages and houses are just a few of the attributes of this county and which are reflected in the bewitching atmosphere that one feels as soon as they enter Clare.

 Worthy reads about places in Ireland: